 • Experiencing sensory overload when confronted with something ‘unsafe’

-These can cause an unhealthy relationship with food, as food becomes something that causes anxiety and distress.
+These experiences can lead to an unhealthy relationship with food, because food becomes something that triggers anxiety and distress.

-Avoidant Restrictive Food Intake Disorder (ARFID) and Anorexia Nervosa are the two most common eating disorders in Autistic humans (8).
-ADHD is linked to Bulimia Nervosa, Binge Eating Disorder, and Anorexia Nervosa (9).
+Furthermore, Avoidant Restrictive Food Intake Disorder, known as ARFID, and Anorexia Nervosa are the two most common eating disorders in autistic humans (8).
+In addition, ADHD is linked to Bulimia Nervosa, Binge Eating Disorder and Anorexia Nervosa (9).

 Autism and ARFID

-Avoidant Restrictive Food Intake Disorder (ARFID) is an eating disorder that does not stem from body image and weight concerns.
-It’s estimated that 1-5% of the global population are living with ARFID (10).
+Avoidant Restrictive Food Intake Disorder, known as ARFID, is an eating disorder that does not stem from concerns about body image or weight.
+Moreover, it is estimated that between one and five percent of the global population are living with ARFID.
+(10).

 CHARACTERISTICS OF ARFID